thestippe/thestippe.github.io/_drafts/dataviz/2023-11-03-linechart-evolution.md

 of a single line.

 We have two main alternatives to the multiple line chart:
-- we can put one line chart per graph and we create a small multiples
+- we can put one line chart per graph and we create a **small multiples**
-- we can use another channel to encode the temperature or, of course, we can combine the two techniques.
+- we can use another channel to encode the value attribute or, of course, we can combine the two techniques.